 No matter where you are in GB&I, you can enter a score if you follow the rules.
 For those who want to maintain a handicap but find it difficult to play in competitions, this has been a liberator.

-But it has also meant clubs previously used to tight control of their members’ numbers have ceded some authority – with players trusted to perform with integrity when scoring casual rounds.
+But it has also meant clubs previously used to keeping tight control of their members’ numbers have ceded a great deal of their previous authority – with players trusted to perform with integrity when scoring casual rounds.

 There are plenty of examples where players have manipulated the system or just downright cheated it and that has certainly eroded trust in some quarters in handicapping.

-Their doubts were only heightened last year when England Golf sought to limit the impact general play scores could have on some of its oversubscribed competitions.
+Their doubts were only heightened in 2023 when England Golf sought to limit the impact general play scores could have on some of its oversubscribed competitions.

 They did not ban or restrict them, but players were denied entry where there was a significant gap between the differentials in their competition and general play cards.

-When clubs got wind of this, some took the view it was a tacit admission general play was a cheat’s charter.
+When clubs got wind of this, some held the view it was a tacit admission general play was a cheat’s charter.

 Such practices reportedly left the R&A and USGA displeased and saw England Golf demand clubs stop the curbs.